PiotrSwietek/MC-Guys/Portfolios/Bernhard Hiesl/portfolio.md

 Or kinda google home or something like that.
 House control application with speech control.

 ### Pros
-Good ideas
+* Good ideas
-good design skills
+* good design skills
-even if i'm not the best in programming i can understand and can discuss hard problems
+* even if i'm not the best in programming i understand everything and can discuss hard problems

 ### Cons
-not really the motivation in person
+* not really the motivation in person

 ## Videos